-If you’re a devout lover of craft beer – the getting excited about new brews, going to beer festivals, subscribing to beer newsletters kind – then you’ll have a decent understanding of how beer styles differ.
-Each has its own delicate balance of characteristics and flavours, and how you serve your beer can have a huge impact on how you experience it - find out below why you should be using a beer glass!
+If you’re a devout lover of craft beer, then you’ll know that different beer styles each have their own delicate balance of characteristics and flavours.
+How you serve your beer can have a huge impact on how you experience it - find out below why you should be using a beer glass!

 The Craft Beer Series

 Over the past decade, extensive sensory testing has proven that style-specific beer glasses make a difference to your enjoyment.
 In fact, we’re here to tell you that your beer will smell and taste better when served in the right shaped glass.

 Spiegelau introduced the Beer Classics series as the first step to encourage beer drinkers to move from the bottle to the glass.
 Following this release, a chance meeting with two of North America’s most prominent brewers of India Pale Ale (IPA) led to the creation of one of Spiegelau’s most successful products: a style-specific glass for IPA and the development of the Craft Beer series.
 Spiegelau went on to design another four glasses to bring out the optimal flavours of unique craft beer styles as part of this series, working with independent brewers and industry leaders to refine and develop the products.

 India Pale Ale originated in the mid-18th century, when India came under British rule and Britain began exporting beer to India.
 Much paler than many other beers at the time, it was made using large quantities of hops, which added a distinctive bitterness and preserved the beer well for travel.
 By the late 19th century, IPA was being produced in North America, Canada and Australia.

 This glass was developed in collaboration with Sam Calagione of Dogfish Head Craft Brewery and Ken Grossman of Sierra Nevada Brewing Company, and has made a huge impact on the industry for its ability to highlight the complexity of the beer’s aromas.